PanHyridae/Simple-Reminder-Android/README.md

-# Remember - A Simple Reminder App for Android
+# Ping - A Simple Reminder App for Android
-App made for Android 4.3 and above.
-When opening the app, you can put in a message to display as a peristant notification.
-Simple app for a simple purpose.
-If you need help with making notifications, this is a good way to learn that or use as sample code.
+Ping (formerlly Remember for Android) is a simple and quick reminder app that will create a Persistant Notification on your device at a specified time.
+Unlike most Reminder apps, this one is made for quick access, and quick use rather than long lists or long recurring reminders.

 Libraries used:
 <a href="https://github.com/afollestad/material-dialogs" >Material Dialogs by Aidan Follestad</a>.